Can anxiety cause chest pain?

 She also felt weak and vulnerable because she was in constant pain, and physiotherapy and osteopathy weren’t really working.
 She felt a failure, like her life was never going to get better and she would never dance again.

-The first time she had a panic attack, I didn’t realise what was happening.
+The first time she had a panic attack, I didn’t realize what was happening.
 I just remember her saying she felt strange on the platform at the train station and then saying she couldn’t breathe.
-It felt like her heart was pounding at about 200 beats per minute and then she just sunk down out of my arms and on to the floor!
+It felt like her heart was pounding at about 200 beats per minute and then she just sunk down out of my arms and onto the floor!

 I thought she was having chest pain and that she was dying and I think she did too!

 She came round after about 30 seconds but was violently shaking.
 It was a very frightening experience for me let alone her!
 The paramedics came and checked her over and took us to A & E, where a doctor confirmed that she had experienced a panic attack.